 Tryptophan in eggs

-After I read that eggs have a high level of tryptophan I had my helper buy some from free range hens.
+After I read that eggs have high tryptophan content I had my health care helper buy free range eggs.
 I began having two eggs scrambled in olive oil for breakfast, and another two in the evening.
 Within two days I was feeling less wired and sort of as if I was going to fall asleep.
 A few days later I was sleeping hours at a time.

 Later I had an egg or two in the evening,.
 I was no longer having them for breakfast.
 I’d gotten really tired of eggs despite the fact they work amazingly well at promoting a normal sleep-wake rhythm.
 Once I was sleeping as well as I did prior to hurting my back, and prior to the extreme stress, my pain receded dramatically.